Centenary University: History

 On Halloween night, 1899, the original five-story CCI building burned to the ground in a fire.
-The Seay Administration Building, also called Old Main, was designed by architect Oscar Schutte Teale in a Renaissance Beaux Arts style and built on the ruins of the original structure in 1901.
+The new building termed "Old Main" (now known as the Seay Building), was designed by architect Oscar Schutte Teale in a Renaissance Beaux Arts style and built atop the ruins of the original structure in 1901.
+Only two buildings survived the fire, the men's gymnasium (now the Little Theater of the Seay Building) and the women's gymnasium (now the Ferry Building).

-In 1957, a student run FM college radio station WNTI began broadcasting on campus.
-Eventually becoming an NPR affiliate serving the regional community with an adult album rock format, the FM transmitter was sold to University of Pennsylvania based WXPN in 2015.
-As of 2020, a student run internet radio station continues to operate at WNTI.org.
+In 1957, a student-run college radio station, WNTI, began broadcasting on campus.
+Eventually becoming an NPR affiliate serving the regional community with an adult album rock format, the FM transmitter was sold to University of Pennsylvania-based WXPN in 2015.
+As of 2020, a student-run internet radio station operates at WNTI.org.

 The Centenary Stage Company, a professional Equity theater, has been operating on campus since 1985.
-In 1992, a "Women's Playwright Series" development program offers grants, workshops, prizes and world premieres for the underserved voice of women in theater.
+In 1992, a "Women's Playwright Series" development program offered grants, workshops, prizes and world premieres for the underserved voice of women in theater.
 Centenary also offers an intensive musical theater program for intermediate and advanced young performers.

 In 1999, Centenary founded the Center for Adult and Professional Studies program.
 In 2011, the program was renamed the School of Professional Studies.